Taking the mystery (and the stress) out of the mortgage stress test

 Let our lending specialists take the stress out of your mortgage application process.

-Whether you’re shopping around for your first mortgage, or are looking to renew/refinance your existing one—reach out to Educators Financial Group.
+Whether you’re looking into financing options for the purchase of a home, or consolidating debt to free up your monthly cash flow—reach out to Educators Financial Group.
 Because no matter where you are on the pay grid or what your pension income is in retirement, we can offer you a stress-free mortgage solution that fits your specific financial situation and provides you with peace of mind.

 Brokerage license 12185